shreya-nimma/page-rank-implementation/README.md

 # PageRank Implementation

 #### Language: Python v3.6.0

-<sub><sup>This project was originally completed by a group of three.
-However, I have only displayed the code relevant to my contribution here.</sup></sub>

 This project is an implementation of the Google PageRank algorithm.
 This code outputs the PageRank vector into a text file for viewing and writes a graph in GEXF format which can viewed using a suitable graph visualization tool.